olavea/Rubys-TimeShip/content/blog/2024/01/21-personalization-email/index.md

 I don't know about you, but I'm a learning-believer.

-I'm believe the learning we devs best can share with each other isn't tech tricks, but skill-building techniques.
+I believe the learning we devs best can share with each other isn't tech tricks, but skill-building techniques.
 More specifically:

 ## Personalized Skill-Building Techniques